No hoopla: Virus upends Trump, Biden convention plans

 “I’ll probably do mine live from the White House,” Trump said, but he also said it was not locked in.

 He provided few other details on the convention whose programming, like its location, has been in flux.
 Trump said first lady Melania Trump would speak, as well as pro-Trump Reps.
-Jim Jordan and Matt Gaetz.
+Jim Jordan of Ohio and Matt Gaetz of Florida.

 Holding such an event at the White House would mark the latest test to both norms and laws prohibiting the use of government property and personnel in campaign activities.